ANSSI-FR/MLA/FORMAT.md

 Once the `EndOfFile` for `file_i` is reached, the file is completely read.
 Its content SHA-256 hash can be verified with the `EndOfFile.hash`.

 Between the last `EndOfFile` block and the beginning of the `ArchiveFooter`, there is the only `EndOfArchiveData` block.
 It is used in the repair process, to correctly separate the actual archive data from the footer.
+Also, this block prevents undetected truncation.

 As blocks from different files can be interleaved, the `files_info.offsets` corresponds to offsets in `file_data` of blocks for the same file.